ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 # Applying backup policies to resources with tags
 {: #backup-use-policies}

-Apply backup policies by adding user tags to new or existing volumes, virtual server instances, or shares or shares.
+Apply backup policies by adding user tags to new or existing volumes, or virtual server instances.
 When these tags match a backup policy tag, a backup is created.
 {: shortdesc}

 Up to 100 tags can be attached or detached in the same operation.
 Keeping the number of tags low can make it easier to track their usage and your backups.